The Honey Harvest

 Objective |

-2.4 Filtering and settling
+2.4 Filtering and decanting

 |

 Objective Filtering does not mean sterilising.
-A table honey must retain its pollen and natural components.
-The sole purpose of filtration is to remove visible impurities introduced by the process. |
+A table honey must keep its pollen and its natural components.
+Filtration has the sole aim of removing visible impurities introduced by the process. |

 2.5 Checking water content after extraction